-Benchmark is a point of referen performance of the Fu Management of the Fu this benchmark.
-The benchmark may be portfolio of the Fund m no resemblance to its b The benchmark does and may be measured.
-Ind is not restricted by deviation from the significant and the ay at times bear little or benchmark.
-Inot take into account a social characteristics
+Benchmark performance of the Fu Management of the Fu this benchmark.
+The benchmark may be portfolio of the Fund m no resemblance to its b The benchmark does ce against which the ind may be measured. ind is not restricted by deviation from the significant and the ay at times bear little or ienchmark. not take into account social characteristics

 Base Currency US Dollar

 Dealing Frequency Daily on Dealing Day

 Dealing Cut-off Time 13:00 CET

 Valuation Point 16:00 CET

-Final Interim
+Accounting Dates Final Interim

-Accounting Dates 31 October 30 April
+31 October 30 April